 I had some reservations putting this on my website, since I vehemently disagree with the way the United States military is funded and deployed, and I do not want posting this to appear I endorse it.
 However, this is not a policy article-it’s about collaboration.
 Before I was the Company XO, I was a platoon commander for one of its truck companies.
 A fellow platoon commander, another infantry officer in the same billet for a weapons platoon, plus our senior non-commissioned officers, planned a week of cross-training for our Marines they likely would have never had otherwise.
 We availed ourselves to many of the training facilities on base and involved the expertise of explosive ordnance disposal colleagues we knew from a deployment.

-Despite the venue, I stand by the sentiment to work with people outside your usual circle to be prepared for when shit hits the fan.
+Despite the venue, I stand by the sentiment to work with people outside your usual circle.